fggo/html/README.md

 	<dd>Bread is a staple food prepared from a dough of flour and water, usually by baking.</dd>

 	<dt>Coffee</dt>
-	<dd>Coffee is a brewed drink prepared from roasted coffee beans, seeds of berries from the Coffea plant.</dd>
+	<dd>Coffee is a brewed drink prepared from roasted coffee beans.</dd>
 </dl>
 ```